vimanyuveer/ancient-archvies/README.md

 # ancient-archvies

-Bunch of shit programs written by me in school
+Bunch of shit programs I wrote in school

 Most will require TuboC++ to run.